 Mastery Charter School Pickett Campus in Philadelphia, PA

 The newest recipient of the ISF Irlen Pilot School Program Grant is the Mastery Charter School Pickett Campus in Philadelphia.
 Mastery Charter services 840 African American students in grades 6-12.
 Twenty-five percent of these students are diagnosed with a disability in reading, writing, and/or math.
 Mastery Charter School will begin its pilot program in the winter of 2016, screening all at-risk students for Irlen Syndrome, and providing colored overlays to students who require intervention.
+Preliminary results from the first wave of program evaluation showed that students with Irlen Syndrome who received and used colored overlays during the two month intervention period had twice as much growth in reading performance than students with Irlen Syndrome who did not use colored overlays.

 District-Wide Irlen Screening in Bay St. Louis/Waveland Schools in Mississippi